 For instance, in The Stars Are Legion, there are humans but no men – this world is made up entirely of women.
 Men simply do not exist, not in thought, word or deed.
 And yet, pregnancy is an expected condition, a part of their physiology that figures prominently in the world and in the novel.
 And those pregnancies (which can occur on a cycle, be delayed due to “treatments”, or controlled for political maneuvering) do not always – in fact, do not often – involve birthing children.
 Not complete ones, anyway.
 And while this may sound absurd or even off-putting to a reader, it is such a natural and accepted part of this world that one cannot question it (although it’s still possible – perhaps even expected – to find it off-putting).

 There is no “anti-male” treatise being espoused in The Stars Are Legion.
 Nor are pregnancies in the novel any kind of statement of female empowerment or judgment on biological issue.
 There does not need to be.
 That the story exists is statement enough, for as powerful as Ms. Hurley’s worlds are, they merely mirror the dramatic impact of the stories that take place within them.

 Pretty powerful stuff.
-And that barely touches the surface of what transpires in this incredible, strange, thought provoking book.
+And that barely touches the surface of what transpires in this incredible, strange, thought provoking, entertaining book.
 I can’t even begin to describe it to you, I couldn’t do it justice.
 But I can urge you to read this book, if you feel open to it.

 No, it’s not pretty.
-But yes, it is pretty darned amazing.
+But yes, it’s pretty darned amazing.